 Enzymes also work at low temperatures and moderate pH levels, making them the most environmentally-friendly catalysts, he argued.

-“It was then agreed that products containing enzymes [produced by GE microbes] should still be eligible for Non-GMO Project verification as they are just processing aids and do not contain DNA from the production microorganism." **
+“It was then urged that products produced with enzymes [produced by GE microbes] should still be eligible for Non-GMO Project verification when the enzymes are processing aids."**

 How are enzymes used in the food industry?